MechSE Advising Manual

 - Make sure to checked for prior articulations with IPENG

 - If students need MechSE related courses to be reviewed we need a detailed syllabus in English

 - Print out all above materials and bring it to 152 CAB for review at the time of a scheduled appointment

 Students who earn Advance Placement (AP), International Baccalaureate (IB), Advanced Level (A-Levels) or departmental proficiency exam credit for one or both chemistry classes receive 3 hours credit for each lecture class, but not the extra hour(s) for the laboratory course(s).
 The corresponding lab course requirement is exempted; however, the hour(s) missing must be offset by additional hours in other course work (including additional free electives) so that the student meets the 128 hour graduation requirement set by The Grainger College of Engineering.

 If a student has received AP credit, International Baccalaureate (IB) credit, or ACT English sub‑score credit for RHET 105, but the credit does not show up on the DARS audit, the student should contact the Office of Instructional Resources, Measurement, and Evaluation, 247 Armory, 333-3490, to correct the records.

 If a student is told by an examining department at UIUC that proficiency credit has been earned in a course, but the credit does not appear on the DARS audit, direct the student to 206 Engineering Hall.

-If a student has taken or wants to take courses at another institution, the student should check if the course is eligible for transfer in the website U-Select:
+If a student has taken or wants to take courses at another institution, the student should check if the course is eligible for transfer via the website below:

 Note you will need to create a log-in.
 Additionally, neither the transfer course equivalencies shown here, nor any report generated by it, constitute a contract between the students and the University of Illinois.
 Current University of Illinois students should contact their college offices prior to enrolling in the courses at other institutions to verify transfer credit eligibility